Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 ## Linux
 ####  Checking libraries and packages
-Atlantis requires the following packages and libraries to be installed.
-Please read the instructions for your operating system for more details.

 * **gcc** - GNU Compiler Collection
 * **subversion** - Used to check out the code from the code repository.
 * **netcdf** Development library